Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

-At $(1:0:0)$ there is a saddle-node with Milnor number $m=4$ whose strong separatrix is $L$.
+At $(1:0:0)$ there is a saddle-node with Milnor number $\mu=4$, whose strong separatrix is $L$.
 At the vertical infinity there is a cubic singularity.
 The blowing-up at this point produces a Riccati foliation relatively to the vertical lines.
-The exceptional line $E_1$ is invariant and the unique singularity along $E_1$ is a saddle-node with Milnor number $m=4$ with weak separatrix $E_1$ and strong separatrix $\overline{L}$.
-This curve is the unique invariant fiber and its multiplicity as invariant fiber is $4$.
+The exceptional line $E_1$ is invariant and the unique singularity along $E_1$ is a saddle-node with Milnor number $\mu=4$, weak separatrix $E_1$ and strong separatrix $\overline{L}$.
+This curve is the unique invariant fiber whose corresponding multiplicity is $4$.
 The foliation on $\mathbb{F}_1$ is already a nef model.
 The cotangent line bundle can be computed as above,

 \end{exa}

 \begin{exa} Consider the Shamsuddin type foliation of degree $4$ in the plane associated to